Shwetank87/4x5-tic-tac-toe/readme.txt

 	ai.py
 	gui.py

-run the command from the terminal to start the game: python ai.py
+Run the command from the terminal to start the game: python ai.py